 Here Mark Christie, the head of the dedicated Children’s Department here at Stowe Family Law, answers more of the many questions about children that have brought new visitors to this blog in recent weeks.

 If you have a question Mark has not answered, do leave a comment and we will try to help.
-Alternatively, make an appointment at one of our six offices in London, Yorkshire and the North West (contact details here), to attend one of our friendly and free legal advice clinics.
-These run every lunchtime.
+Alternatively, make an appointment at one of our six offices in London, Yorkshire and the North West (contact details here).

 What will the court consider when making a decision to move abroad with my child?

 If the other parent will not consent to the proposed move abroad, either you would have to make an application to court for a Specific Issue Order under the Children Act 1989, or the other parent would have to make an application to the court for a ‘Prohibited Steps Order’ under the same legislation.

 The court’s first consideration will be the welfare of your child and the decision will be made on the basis of what is in his or her best interests, rather than what you or the other parent wishes.